 [laughter]

-IWDM: This is our annual convention, 1996, National Islamic Convention. when we thought we were the wisest and the truest of Muslims, we used to have a national convention it was called Saviours' day, the national Saviours' Day, meeting.
+IWDM: This is our annual convention, 1996, National Islamic Convention.
+We used to, when we thought we were the wisest and the truest of Muslims, we used to have a national convention it was called Saviours' day, the national Saviours' Day, meeting.
 It meant a lot to us.
 It meant a lot to our spirit.
 It meant a lot to us for our unity.
 It meant a lot to us for our sense of belonging to each other.

 Our temples, they were called back then, and later our mosque.
 We had a greater sense of oneness and brotherhood, our paternal bond because of that annual day once a year.
 Some of them they would tell me, I've heard them say in my presence and also I've been told say why I live for this day.
 So, every time I come to the fountain, I go back and I keep it for a year, for a whole year, it last me for a whole year.

-What I am saying now in the last few years of our national convention that the same thing is happening again.
-I find my thoughts.
-Give it a spirit that doesn't die.
+What I am seeing now in the last few years of our national convention that the same thing is happening again.
+I find myself given a spirit that doesn't die.
 It lives in me until the next convention.
 Yes.
 When I came here to this convention I came here, still with me, the spirit, the excitement, the enthusiasm, the good results that I got from the previous convention.
 G-d has given us this.
-When G-d gave us the Eid al-Adha, Muslims from all over the world go to Mecca to visit their ancient house.
+When G-d gave us the Eid al-Adha, Muslims from all over the world go to Mecca to visit the ancient house.
 The first house built for mankind to the worship of one G-d, the Kaaba are there.
 When we go there once a year, we get something that last to us a lifetime, really.
 A lifetime, but G-d has it open to us through his servant and messenger Muhammad.
 It has been established for us as a yearly visit.
 Yearly visit.

 Believe me I’m proud to say that we’ve got a few in our community that go to the Hajj every year and they are not rich, they are poor.
 They’re poor, but they are fortunate.
-One of them has a relative working for an airline and they got told such good managers, it's all right. [unintelligible 00:30:45]administrators they get on a plane anytime they want to go wherever they want to go.
+One of them has relatives working for the airlines and they got such good administrators, they get on a plane anytime they want to go wherever they want to go.
 That’s a great blessing from Allah.
 Many of you, if you had a ticket to go to Hajj every day, you still wouldn’t make it.

 [laughter]